bertolo1988/flight-scrappper/README.md

 `$ node app.js targetDate=23-05-2017 from=NYC periods=3`

 Will use all default values while overriding targetDate, departure aeroport and periods.
-The data will be stored in the 'flight-scrapper' database, 'flight-data' collection using the '27017' port.
 The data will represent the available flights between New York ('NYC') and Paris ('PAR') in the following dates 25-05, 27-05, 29-05 of 2017.
 Note that the first date being queried is targetDate + interval.

 ## Tests